 So how do you avoid this?
 Well, here are a few points to consider when designing your website, that will make your visitors feel at home and keep them interested in your offering.

 Text and color are simple elements that can say a lot about your company.
-For example, if all the text on your website is in black and white and an elegant script font is used, a visitor will feel that the website, and the connected company, is very fancy and up market.
+For example, if all the text on your website is in black and white and an elegant script font is used, a visitor will feel that the website, and the connected company, are very fancy and upmarket.